nagyj2/jlox/README.md

 ### Statements

-All statements in jlox end with a semicolon.
-A semicolon can also be added to a value expression to promote it to an expression statement. jlox uses C-like syntax for creating code blocks.
+All statements in xlox end with a semicolon.
+A semicolon can also be added to a value expression to promote it to an expression statement. xlox uses C-like syntax for creating code blocks.
 Variables can be created with the 'var' keyword and have the default value of nil unless an initializer is provided.
 Printing is also supported as a statement instead of a library function.
 For control flow, if, while, and for statements are supported.
 Functions can be called using the expression syntax, are user creatable and can return a value.
 Functions are first class and can be nested.
 Classes can also be declared and subclassed.
 Classes contain state and methods.

 In short, the language features:
 - Variable assignment